GAUNSD/MusicInformationRedditBot/README.md

 # MusicInformationRedditBot
-A Reddit bot that replies to someone who mentions a musician, with said musicians top playlist result from gogole, and their wikipedia article
+A Reddit bot that replies to someone who mentions a musician, with said musicians top playlist result from gogole, and their wikipedia article.
+Currently, the bot will only look at comments that contain a mention of the artis for a list of West Coast Rappers (taken from https://en.wikipedia.org/wiki/List_of_West_Coast_hip_hop_artists).
+This will of course be expanded to other artists in the future

 TODO: